dan-ace/AMAF-Testing-GUI/README.md

 ```
 git clone https://github.com/dan-ace/AMAF-Testing-GUI.git
 ```
+...is what I would say if the command was working for me.
+For now you'll have to download the zip - sorry :(

-Just download the folder called 'forGUI' into the ITk folder of the desired testsetup, and it should have everything you need I guess.
+Just download the repository zip into the ITk folder of the desired testsetup, and it should have everything you need I guess.
 example:
 ```
-/home/itktestsetupN/ITk/forGUI/
+/home/itktestsetupN/ITk/AMAF-Testing-GUI/
 ```
 I hope to integrate this into the AMAF_ITkTesting repository in the future, but with the way the GUI is right now, it doesn't really matter where you put the forGUI folder.